francisN21/NewAgeMySpace/README.md

 This is a bootsrap design with responsive functions to the site!

+I would appreciate it if you read my about me!
+Hopefully we can connect!

 Created this site following the guidelines below:

 * Create the following files files: `index.html`, `portfolio.html` and `contact.html`.